billykirk01/serve/README.md

 # ✨ serve

-A lightweight tool for creating github flavored HTML documents from markdown.
+A lightweight tool for serving http built on top of the Deno standard library.
-Built using Deno.

 ## 📦 Importing